BelmY/wikiSDoR/Calibrating-waterfall-display-levels.md

 It will show the highest and the lowest peak detected in the spectrum, from the beginning.

-These may give a clue about the values to set in order to use the whole range of colors.
+These may give a clue about the values to set in order to see the whole range of colors on the waterfall diagram.

 > **Note:** if there are no strong signals in the spectrum while doing this measurement, the max. level will not be correct.
 It is advised to set it around 0, anyway.